 Blame it on the fact that I am an October-born, but autumn is by far my favourite season.
 I’ve always found a certain pleasure in seeing the days getting shorter.
 It can only mean that the golden hour comes earlier and earlier every day.
-Sure, it rains pretty often.
+Sure, it rains pretty often, at least here in Sweden.
 But when it doesn’t rain, nothing else beats the golden hour on a fall day.
-The blue sky over the red and yellow leaves… ahhh!
+The blue sky and the red and yellow leaves… ahhh!
 Such a bliss for the eye!
 Actually, even rainy days have their charm.
 Provided you’re lucky enough to be enjoying them from inside a warm house.

 Check out some beautiful foliage around the parks in Stockholm.

 Autumn is sadly also a season when many people easily get sick.
 Changes in temperature make it challenging to always be properly dressed against the cold.
 Catching a cold or the flu becomes so much easier at this time of the year.
 This is when hot drinks play a crucial part.

 I find it very comforting to enjoy a hot beverage when I feel a bit down.
 A hot drink can truly warm you up from the inside out.
 Certain foods are known to ease a physical discomfort.
 Add the right ingredients to your hot drink and you’re basically serving yourself a remedy in a mug.
 In this post I’m sharing the recipe to one of my favourite remedies: hot milk with rum and honey.

 Hot milk has been one of the most important foods I grew up with.
 While many people grow out of their hot milk phase, I’m still very much a fan in my thirties.
 My mom served me hot milk every evening.
 If I happened to be a little sick, she’d stir in a generous serving of honey and a tiny splash of rum.
 Please don’t frown at my mom: she would really only add a tiny splash when I was a little girl.
 The amount of added rum grew in size when I grew older, so here I’m sharing my adult version.